amuno34/whisper-telegram-bot/README.md

 - Get around the 50MB download limit that the Telegram API imposes
 - Optimize the code in general
 - Getting the LOGMMSE algorithm working for audios with a lot of noise
+- Create a requirement.txt file for ease of use
 - Making a better documentation

 ## Setting up